dotpay/OpenCart/README.md

 1. Download the plugin dotpay.ocmod.zip (https://github.com/dotpay/OpenCart/releases/download/v3.0.2/dotpay.ocmod.zip)
 2. In OpenCart panel go to: `Extension -> Extension Installer`, and click `Upload` and then `Continue` it.
 3. Go to: `Extension -> Extension List`, Choose the extension type `Payments`, and enable Dotpay payment gateway then edit configuration.

+**During the plugin update we advice you to find the catalog _storage/cache_ and clear all elements inside it.**